The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Roy Lichtenstein’s Water Lilies With Willows (signed) is estimated to be worth between £250,000 and £380,000.
-This screenprint, created in 1992, has shown consistent value growth, with an average annual growth rate of 5%.
-This work has an auction history of four sales since its entry to the market in May 2012.
-The hammer price over the past 12 months has ranged from £281,196 in December 2021 to £300,000 in September 2022.
-The average return to the seller over the last five years has been £247,008.
-This is a rare piece with an edition size of 23.
+Roy Lichtenstein's Water Lilies With Willows, a signed screenprint from 1992, is estimated to be worth between £250,000 and £380,000.
+This artwork has shown consistent value growth, with an auction history of four total sales since its entry to the market in May 2012.
+In the last 12 months, the hammer price has ranged from £281,196 in December 2021 to £300,000 in September 2022.
+The average annual growth rate of this piece is 7% and the edition size is limited to 23.

 Meaning & Analysis